 Horary astrologers do not accept questions that they are unable or unwilling to answer.
-Once a question is accepted, they are aware that their subsequent refusal to answer the question may itself be misconstrued as an answer.
-If they envision an answer that they cannot bring themselves to give, they do not accept the question.
+Once a question is accepted, they are aware that a refusal to answer the question may itself be misconstrued as an answer.

 d.
 Clarifying Questions

-Horary astrologers avoid questions that involve the lives of third parties, i.e., someone other than the client, because there is a probable attenuation of accuracy in answering such questions.
-Horary astrologers are also aware that answers to third-party questions may entail an undue interference in the life of the third party.
+Horary astrologers avoid questions that involve the lives of third parties, i.e., someone other than the client, because there is a probability of inaccuracy in answering such questions.
+Horary astrologers are also aware that answers to third-party questions may entail undue interference in the life of the third party.

 a.
 Ethical Behavior Expected

-When uncertain as to whether a particular situation or course of action may be in violation of the Ethical Standards and Guidelines, astrologers consult with appropriate authorities or other astrologers who are knowledgeable about ethics, such as those on the ISAR Ethics Committee.
+When uncertain as to whether a particular situation or course of action may be in violation of ISAR’S Ethics Standards and Guidelines, astrologers consult with appropriate authorities such as those on the ISAR Ethics Education Committee.

 c.
 Informal Resolution

-When astrologers have reasonable cause to believe that another astrologer is violating an ethical standard, they may first attempt to resolve the issue informally with the other astrologer, providing that such action does not violate confidentiality rights that may be involved.
+When astrologers have reasonable cause to believe that another astrologer is violating an ethical standard, they may first attempt to resolve the issue informally with the other astrologer, providing that such action does not violate any client confidentiality rights.

 d.
 Unwarranted Complaints